jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 Some uses such as alphabetically ordered “Encyclopedia of Stuff” [UC40] feel outdated in a digital format.
 Not necessarily wrong to be published as a publication, but it does not feel right to apply a concept of “a reading order” to them.

-- I believe it’s important to exclude many things that ever existed on paper solely because paper was the only medium that carried print.
+### Defining a publication

-When working on next-book, it took us some time to arrive at a definition of what a book is — we came to something along the lines of *“a self-contained, static, rich, mostly linear, longer text that the reader might want to read in large chunks*, where reading might include annotating or restructuring the text.
+When working on next-book, it took us some time to arrive at a definition of what a book is — we came to something along the lines of *“a self-contained, static, rich, mostly linear, longer text that the reader might want to read in large chunks”*, where reading might include all manner of active reception.
 Yes, it’s not easy.

 We wanted to create a basic building block of a very wide spectrum of social interactions: from reading calmly in a public space to searching in the book collection via regular expressions to checking the bookshelf at a friend’s house.

-And we did not want to use any form of the word „consumption“ as the description of what people primarily do with publications.
+Also, we did not want to use any form of the word „consumption“ as the description of what people primarily do with publications.
+Maybe that’s what made us to keep the word “book” in the name instead of more general term — it’s reasonable to widen the application of a standard and to focus on a core concept to keep it stable at the same time.

+I believe it’s important to intentionally exclude from a definition many things that ever existed on paper solely because paper was the only medium that carried print.
+Without such discussion, we drag the future into the past.

 [UC40]: https://w3c.github.io/dpub-pwp-ucr/#uc_reading-order_alphabetical
 [UC42]: https://w3c.github.io/dpub-pwp-ucr/#uc_toc_answers